Install

 Rendi docs are also available as structured or raw content, for any agent to fetch directly:- OpenAPI spec — canonical request and response schema for every endpoint — https://www.rendi.dev/docs/api-reference/openapi.json

-llms.txt(page index) — https://www.rendi.dev/docs/llms.txtllms-full.txt(full docs concatenated) — https://www.rendi.dev/docs/llms-full.txtskill.md(condensed summary of how Rendi works, auto-generated) — https://www.rendi.dev/docs/skill.md- Raw markdown of any page — append
+llms.txt(page index) — https://www.rendi.dev/docs/llms.txtllms-full.txt(full docs concatenated) — https://www.rendi.dev/docs/llms-full.txtskill.md(condensed summary of how Rendi works, auto-generated) — https://www.rendi.dev/docs/skill.md- Portable FFmpeg skill — drop-in

 .mdto any docs URL (e.g., /docs/coding-agents.md)